yuimoz/cse15l-lab-reports/lab-report-3-week-5.md

 ---

-*NOTE: For efficiency purposes, I have already done `cd docsearch` to go into the **docsearch** directory to access the multiple sub directories/files within it.
+*NOTE: For efficiency purposes, I have already done `cd docsearch` and `cd technical` to go into the **technical** directory to access the multiple sub directories/files within it.
 I will not be showing how to do that in this lab report.*

 ## **1) `grep -c`**
 - This command will diplay the number of lines that contain the specified string in the files of the directory.